3and4/Leither/doc/GongShi-en.md

 #### 2.3 Service Support
 Node management, MiMei migration, information search and group consensus, etc.
 + MiMei Storage
 Leither decouples internet content and service into MiMei form.
-MiMei is stored on nodes according to business request.
-MiMei flow among nodes on demand.
+MiMei is stored on nodes according to business request and flow among nodes on demand.
 Service exchanged between nodes is settled with credit.
 Node participates in the settlement of group services by group consensus.
 + Index Information
 Index is used for search service.
 The information is stored on Distributed Hash Table (DHT) of all the online nodes.
 Node participates in the settlement of group service by group consensus.
 + Docking Service
 Services that connect MiMei with regular internet, such as APP, DNS and applet.
 Those services run on servers of regular internet, and participate in the settlement of group services by group consensus.
 + Consensus
-Public business logic of a group.
-Consensus runs on all the nodes.
+Consensus is the public business logic of a group.
+Consensus runs on all bookkeepers.

 ### III.
 Organizational Functions
 #### 3.1 Create Organization